Qinti/nazca/README.md

 };
 ```
 Please note that nazca creates additional JavaScript code around all private/protected/public variables as well as css
-option and html attributes.
+options and html attributes.
 To be able to use them in your methods, they have to be declared.
-In later example you'll
+In a later example, you'll
 see we declare empty variables like `variable:;` and define it later in methods.

-In the method code you don't have to specify `this` or any visibility accessor
+In the method's code you don't have to specify `this` or any visibility accessor
 (private/protected/public).
-Compiler checks what was declared and replaces it with correct context in resulting JS.
+The compiler checks what was declared and replaces it with the correct context in resulting
-However keep in mind that in nazca all private/protected/public methods and properties should have unique names.
-This
+JS.
+However, keep in mind that in nazca all private/protected/public methods and properties should have unique names.
-class is invalid:
+This class is invalid:
 ```javascript
 class InvalidClass {
     method: () {};